Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

             'preload_meta_list': True,
         }

-Server-side preloaded result of `'meta_list' action`_ then will be passed to client-side datatable (grid) via `ko_grid() macro`_ ``preloadedMetaList`` option.
+Server-side preloaded result of `'meta_list' action`_ later will be passed to client-side datatable (grid) via `ko_grid() macro`_ ``preloadedMetaList`` option.

 `'meta list' action preload` may fail in the following cases: